tylernathanreed/jira-client-php/docs/schema/workflow-project-issue-type-usage-dto.md

-# Workflow Project Issue Type Usage D T O
+# Workflow Project Issue Type Usage DTO

 Issue types associated with the workflow for a project.